 Legal Concerns in Real Estate Wholesaling in New Jersey

-However, when you want to close a property deal, you should consider whether you want to disclose somethings to the buyer.
+However, when you want to close a property deal, you should consider whether you want to disclose something to the buyer.
 You don’t want to lose your buyers due to a lack of trust in you, or worse, get dragged to court for not being truthful about the deal in saying and contract.

 In a situation where you don’t disclose important information to your buyers, your silence may be considered fraudulent, and that will definitely cost you something if it ever makes it to court.